Click on the links below to preview selected pages from this course.

 - Which of the following patients are at risk for transfusion-associated graft versus host disease (TA-GVHD) and would require cellular components that ...

 - Post-transfusion purpura (PTP) is characterized by which of the following?

 - Delayed Non-Immunologic Transfusion Reactions

 - Iron Overload

 - CDC Classification System for Surveillance of Transfusion Outcomes

 Level of instruction: Intermediate

-Author information: Erin Tretter, MT(ASCP), is currently the Point of Care Coordinator and Lead Medical Technologist at St. Christopher’s Hospital for Children in Philadelphia, Pennsylvania.
-She received her BS in Medical Technology from California University of Pennsylvania and has experience as a Generalist, including Blood Bank, Hematology and Chemistry.
-Erin is the Blood Bank Clinical Instructor for the Clinical Laboratory Science Program at St. Christopher’s and has four years experience teaching immunohematology concepts and laboratory procedures to Medical Technology students.
-She has also provided blood bank training for laboratory technologists and medical students.
-Erin is currently obtaining a Master’s in Business Administration from Florida Institute of Technology where she is a member of the Phi Kappa Phi Honor’s Society.
+Author information: Erin Tretter, MBA, MT(ASCP) is the Division Manager of the Rapid Response Laboratory at Bryn Mawr Hospital in Bryn Mawr, Pennsylvania.
+Prior to taking this position, she was the Blood Bank Clinical Instructor for the Clinical Laboratory Science Program at St. Christopher’s Hospital for Children in Philadelphia and the Community College of Philadelphia.
+She has seven years’ experience teaching immunohematology concepts and laboratory procedures to Medical Technology students.
+She has also provided blood bank training to laboratory technologists and medical students.
+Erin holds a BS in Medical Technology from California University of Pennsylvania and Masters in Business Administration from Florida Institute of Technology.

 Reviewer information: Barbara Cebulski, MS, MLS(ASCP) has over 40 years of experience in the medical laboratory profession as a technologist, section supervisor, and laboratory manager.
 She was an Inspection and Technical Specialist for nine years with the College of American Pathologists in the Laboratory Accreditation Program and, until her retirement in 2015, was Program Director for MediaLab, Inc. Barbara holds a Masters in Instructional Technology from Georgia State University.